ayzubair/alx-low_level_programming/0x00-hello_world/README.md

 Task 4-puts.c -- A C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+Task 5-printf.c -- A c program that prints out "with proper grammar, but the outcome is a piece of art,, followed by a new line." using the printf function.

+Task 6-size.c -- A c program that prints out the size of various data types in c programming language (char, int, long int, long long int, and float.